 Financial and reputational costs

 Among the small businesses Bank of America Merchant Services surveyed, 31% that experienced a customer data breach in the last two years spent more than $50,000 to resolve the issue.
 This cost includes fees paid to forensic investigators who determine the source of the breach, as well as legal counsel and public relations advisers to help repair reputational damage.
-Few small businesses are in a position to recover from a financial hit of that size.
+Check out this website link to get complete details on how to find private investigator or professional surveillance.